Baildon Golf Club

 Robert Kroeger, an Old Tom Morris expert, regards the 2nd hole as one of the best Old Tom Morris holes in Great Britain.
 The remainder of the course is the work of James Braid.

 Golf Course Review

 Baildon Golf Club on the moorland of Baildon Common was laid out by Old Tom Morris in 1891.
 Of adequate length in 1891 being played with gutties and hickories, it was eventually lengthened by James Braid in 1924.

-One of the unique characteristics of the course are grass hollows.
+One of the unique characteristics of the course are its grass hollows.
 From the 13th to 19th centuries, the common had been mined for coal.
-The bell pits left behind form the grass hollows used to full effect today.
+The bell pits left behind form the grass hollows that are used to full effect today.
 The same technique was used by James Braid and Herbert Fowler at Yelverton Golf Club.

 The Old Tom Morris content that remains today at Baildon Golf Club is:

 - Hole 4 (Former 7th & 8th combined)

 - Hole 6 Original

 - Hole 15 Greensite

 As taken from his book, Golf Architecture, Alister MacKenzie felt the following were essential: The course, where possible, should be arranged in two loops of nine holes.
 There should be a large proportion of good two-shot holes and at least four one-shot holes.
 There should be little walking between...